Murder of Libby Squire

-Libby Squire (1 January 1998 – 1 February 2019) was a university student who disappeared following a night out with friends on 31 January 2019 in Kingston upon Hull in the East Riding of Yorkshire, England.
+Liberty Anna “Libby” Squire (1 January 1998 – 1 February 2019) was a university student who disappeared following a night out with friends on 31 January 2019 in Kingston upon Hull in the East Riding of Yorkshire, England.
 In the days following her disappearance, Humberside Police and Squire's parents made a public appeal for information.
 Police undertook door-to-door enquiries in areas of Hull near to where Squire lived and had last been seen, as well as searching bins, drains and the partially frozen Beverley and Barmston Drain for evidence.

 On 6 February, just under a week after Squire disappeared, 24-year-old Pawel Relowicz was arrested on suspicion of her abduction after CCTV showed his silver Vauxhall Astra in the area when she went missing.
 On 10 February, he was charged with five unrelated sexual and burglary offences, committed between December 2017 and January 2019, but was not at the time charged with any offences in relation to the disappearance of Squire.

 On 20 March, approximately seven weeks after Squire disappeared, a woman's body was discovered by fishermen in the Humber Estuary, close to Grimsby docks.
 The following day, this was identified as being the body of Squire.
 It was not possible for police to determine the cause of death, as a result of how long the body had been in the water.

 On 24 October, Relowicz was charged with the rape and murder of Squire.
 On 11 February 2021, he was convicted of both offences and sentenced to life imprisonment, with a minimum of 27 years before he will be eligible for parole.